Baade (crater)

 Baade is a lunar impact crater that is located near the southwest limb of the Moon on the near side, to the southwest of the enormous Mare Orientale impact basin.
-The area to the east of this crater forms the junction between the 280-km-long Vallis Bouvard to the north and the narrower, 160-km-long Vallis Baade to the south-southeast.
-Both valleys radiate away from the impact basin to the north.
+It lies within the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
+The area to the east of the Baade crater forms the junction between the 288-km-long Vallis Bouvard to the north and the narrower, 207-km-long Vallis Baade to the south-southeast.
+Both valleys radiate away from the Mare Orientale basin to the north.

+This formation dates to the Late Imbrian period of the lunar geologic timescale.
 The outer wall of Baade remains sharp-edged, with little appearance of erosion due to subsequent impacts.
 The rim is generally circular, with some terracing of the inner wall.
 The crater interior is rough and irregular, with a generally bowl-shaped appearance that lacks a sharply defined floor.
 There is no central peak at the midpoint of the interior, and no craterlets of note mark the surface.

-This crater lies within the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
+This crater is named after German-American astronomer Walter Baade (1893–1960).
+Its designation was officially adopted by the International Astronomical Union in 1964.
+The name was introduced into lunar nomenclature by David W. G. Arthur and Ewen Whitaker, and first appeared in the Rectified Lunar Atlas (1963).